The short answer is YES.

 My focus is on you.
 A person.
 Not on your diagnosis.

 I understand that you may be concerned about my ability to address your specific complaints.
-Naturopathic medicine and Chinese medicine are complete systems of medicine which can be used to treat any presenting condition.
+Naturopathic medicine and traditional Asian medicine are complete systems of medicine which can be used to treat any presenting condition.
 As a naturopathic physician, I am also trained to use modern diagnostic techniques such as labs and imaging as well as pharmaceutical medicines.
 My training allows me to blend eastern and western medicine, ancient and modern techniques to customize a treatment strategy to address your concerns.

 So the long answer is also YES.
 I’ve included some notes on areas of focus below.
 If you continue to have questions, please schedule a complimentary consultation (available on Fridays).